Collecting Hazardous Waste

-Chrysolite is the only kind to come under the serpentine group, which incidentally is the most deadly.
+Chrysolite is the only kind to come under the serpentine group, which incidentally is the most toxic.

 Its form is typically formed of curly fibres and sheet crystals.

-The other five come under the Amphibole group which have different fibres, often described as needle-shaped.
+The other five come under the Amphibole group which have different fibres, repeatedly described as needle-shaped.

-Although not as lethal as serpentine-based asbestos, they are still viewed as being highly dangerous.
+Although not as dangerous as serpentine-based asbestos, they are still regarded as being highly dangerous.